THE NAG HAMMADI SCROLLS

 Do not love the world or the things in the world.
 If anyone loves the world, the love of the father is not in him.
 For all that is in the world — the lust of the flesh, the lust of the eyes, and the pride of life — is not of the Father but is of the world.
 And the world is passing away, and the lust of it; but he who does the will of God abides forever.

 Do not love the system or the things pertaining to it.
 If anyone loves that system, the love of the living truth is not in that person.
-For everything in that system — the frantic craving engendered by an alienated body, the restless prowling of the sex-mad ego and the arrogant pretensions of those who are full of self — is not of the living truth but is begotten by the system itself.
-That system is passing away with all its perverse desires, but the person who does what the living truth, through conscience, prompts him (or her) to do, is inevitably lead the experience of his or her own timeless incorruptible consciousness.**
+For everything in and of the system — the frantic craving for completeness engendered by an alienated emotional self and the hyper-abstract, self-regarding, pretence engendered by an alienated mental self — is not of the living truth but is begotten by the ego, which creates the system.
+That system, being a thing, is passing away, as are all the perverse addictions it provokes, but the person who does what his conscience prompts him to do is inevitably lead to the living truth, the experience of his own timeless consciousness, which, being not a thing, but consciousness of things, cannot pass away.2